SafeZone: Overseas travel safety app

 Using SafeZone in the UK

-For technical support, please contact firstname.lastname@example.org.
+If you need technical support, please contact firstname.lastname@example.org.

 How SafeZone works

-Does SafeZone track my whereabouts?
+Does SafeZone track where I am?

 Can the University contact me using SafeZone?